tianleimin/PepperTabletSurvey/README.md

 #### Displaying Content While Reading

-To display content, such as images or text while the robot is reading, annotate the `survey-box` tag with a `data-show-dialog` attribute as seen below:
+To display content, such as images or text while the robot is reading, annotate the `survey-box` tag with a `data-dialog-show` attribute as seen below:

 ```html
 <div id="0" class="survey-box" data-show-dialog>